sheldonucr/ee260_lab/lab4/README.md

 ### Deliverables for your lab report.

 * Name, SID, Session(021,022), ENGR ID, UCR NetID, your partner name

+---- week1 checkoff from here

+  * Answers of all the questions from Verilog tutorial in Chapter 1 to 5.

+  * Simulation result of example counter.

+  * The result of gate-level for 4-bit full adder, fa_4bit_synthesized.v

+  * Final layout in Fig 49 for 4-bit full adder.

+---- until here for week1 check off
+---- in your lab4 report, you should include the following design

+  * Finite State Machine simulation result from `VCS`.

+  * Final layout for Finite State Machine.

+---- until here for week1 lab report.

+* week 2 checkoff

+  * TBA

+* week 3 checkoff

+  * TBA

 * Some of the issues if you have (One paragraph)